-CSL pipe and testing, investigation and remediation of shafts with defects or poor quality concrete (as defined by Publication No. FHWA-NHI-10-016 Drilled Shaft Manual) identified by CSL tests, shaft inspection, and
+All CSL pipe and initial testing,.
+Further investigation and remediation of shafts with proven defects or poor quality concrete (as defined by Publication No. FHWA-NHI-10-016 Drilled Shaft Manual) identified by CSL tests, shaft inspection is also included, and